redblueofficer/Project-REDBLOCKS/README.md

 2019L

 [Warning: This launcher is still in development.
 Soon, a non-functional testing version will be released.
 Please try it out and report bugs.
 More versions will be created in the future.
 Thank you for listening.

+This is an ARCHIVE of the original Launcher testing versions of REDBLOCKS.
+These arent used in the final version as we are now a revival.
+Feel free to download these and see what REDBLOCKS was like back during its glory days!